garrison/eigen3-hdf5/README.rst

 Easy serialization of C++ `Eigen <http://eigen.tuxfamily.org/>`_ matrices using `HDF5 <http://www.hdfgroup.org/HDF5/>`_.

-The library is meant to be bare-bones.
-It gets me 90% of what I want/need in < 200 lines of code.
+The library is meant to be bare-bones (at least for now).
+It gets me 90% of what I want/need in a few hundred lines of code.
+It may also get you 90% (or even 100%) of what you need.

 Requirements
 ------------